7 days cycling, 1 rest day, 1206km

 “It will feel like you’ve ridden a lot of mountains (because there are a lot of mountains!) but it doesn’t have to completely kill you – the challenge here is to ride within your comfort zone so that consecutive days become a joy.”

 “If you haven’t cycled in the big mountains before, don’t be put off.
 With committed training, this Loop isn’t just for the super-fast or super-experienced.”

 Paul, Alumni Cyclist:

-“Cycling through such diverse mountain scenery in one week was a privilege.
-The different looks and feels… experiencing that on a bike was amazing (pack a spare battery pack for your phone and some very thick gloves!!)”
+“Cycling through the Alps and Pyrenees in one week was a privilege.
+The two mountain ranges are so different in look and feel, and experiencing that on a bike was amazing (pack a spare battery pack for your phone and some very thick gloves!!)”

 We need to be clear about how tough the Tour can be in order to help you pick the right challenge…